jasonmerino/portfolio-web/content/articles/til-edit-font-metadata-with-ttx.md

 ---
 type: "article"
-path: "/articles/til-edit-font-metadata-with-ttx"
+path: "/til-edit-font-metadata-with-ttx"
 title: "TIL: Edit font metadata with TTX"
+metaTitle: ""
-description: "In this article we go over a way to edit font metadata with the Python library fonttools."
+metaDescription: "In this article we go over a way to edit font metadata with the Python library fonttools."
 date: "2016-10-02"
 twitterImage: ""
 ---